Formylation: Mechanism

 Active site of PurN GAR transformylased in a complex with the folate based inhibitor 5-deaza-5,6,7,8-tetrahydrofolate (5dTHF).
 The α-amino group of GAR (Pink) is located in a position which would attack a N10-formate group on the folate based inhibitor (yellow).
 Asn 106, His 108, and Asp 144 are colored green.
 Rendered from PDB 1CDE.

 The formylation reaction is proposed to occur through a direct transfer reaction in which the amine group of GAR nucleophilically attacks N10-formyl-THF creating a tetrahedral intermediate.
 As the α-amino group of GAR is relatively reactive, deprotonation of the nucleophile is proposed to occur by solvent.
 In the active site, Asn 106, His 108, and Asp 144 are positioned to assist with formyl transfer.
 However, mutagenesis studies have indicated that these residues are not individually essential for catalysis, as only mutations of two or more residues inhibit the enzyme.
-Based on the structure the negatively charged Asp144 is believed to increase the pKa of His108, allowing the protonated imidazolium group of His108 to enhances the electrophillicity of the N10-formyl-THF formyl group.
+Based on the structure the negatively charged Asp144 is believed to increase the pKa of His108, allowing the protonated imidazolium group of His108 to enhances the electrophilicity of the N10-formyl-THF formyl group.
 Additionally, His108 and Asn106 are believed to stabilize the oxyanion formed in the transition state.